-This year’s guest speaker is Bruce Thom, Member, Wentworth Group of Concerned Scientists and Emeritus Professor in the School of Earth & Environmental Sciences at UOW.
+This year’s guest speaker is Professor Bruce Thom, Member, Wentworth Group of Concerned Scientists and Honorary Professorial Fellow in the School of Earth & Environmental Sciences at UOW.
 Bruce’s guest talk title is “Healthy environments and productive economy – a challenge for the future of Australia”.
-Full biography of the guest speaker and talk abstract to follow shortly.
+Download Professor's biography and talk abstract [PDF].

 About the annual Allan Sefton Lecture

 The late Allan Sefton was well known to residents of the Illawarra and further afield for his work as a naturalist and conservator of the local environment.
 In recognition of his contributions to environmental science in the Illawarra region, the Allan Sefton Memorial Lecture was established in 1993 and is a public occasion where a distinguished Australian scientist speaks on a topic of wide environmental interest.